react-navigation/react-navigation.github.io/versioned_docs/version-8.x/server-container.md

 );

-// Then you can access the options for the current screen in the ref const options = ref.current.getCurrentOptions(); // { title: 'My Profile' }
+// Then you can access the options for the current screen in the ref const options = ref.current?.getCurrentOptions(); // { title: 'My Profile' }
 ```

 The `ServerContainer` component should wrap your entire app during server rendering.
-Note that you still need a `NavigationContainer` in your app, `ServerContainer` doesn't replace it.'
+Note that you still need a `NavigationContainer` in your app, `ServerContainer` doesn't replace it.

 See the [`server rendering guide`](server-rendering.md) for a detailed guide and examples.